Hussien0Mahmoud/Log_File_Analyzer/Prompts.md

 ---

 ### 💬 Prompt 4 – Show Output Example
-I asked to display what the final result should look like in the console.
+Show what the final result should look like in the console.

 **Example Output:**
 ```json